Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

 - Ground Flaxseed: Mixed with non-dairy milk to create a flax “egg” that helps bind the dough together.

-- Non-Dairy Milk: Any will work (almond, oat, soy, or cashew).
+- Non-Dairy Milk: Almond, oat, soy, or cashew milk all work.

-- Coconut Sugar: Naturally sweetens the cookie, adding a crisp texture.
+- Coconut Sugar: Naturally sweetens the cookie while adding a crisp texture.

-- Almond Butter: To keep the cookie nice and moist.
+- Almond Butter: Keeps the cookie nice and moist.
 Use a creamy, runny almond butter.
-Swap for any other nut/seed butter (peanut, cashew, sunflower seed butter).

 - Vanilla Extract: A must!

-- Baking Powder + Baking Soda: Creates that perfect soft-and-chewy texture.
+- Baking Powder + Baking Soda: Creates the perfect soft-and-chewy texture.

 - Salt: Just a pinch to bring out all the flavors.

-- Dark Chocolate Chips: The star of the show!
-I love these date-sweetened chocolate chips.
+- Dark Chocolate Chips: I love these date-sweetened chocolate chips.

 Scroll down to the recipe card to get the full recipe with measurements!